yosoi/yosoi.github.io/README.md

 # Distributing Unity Packages with Git
-Unity Packages provide a useful way to make code more modular and reusable.
+Unity Packages provides a useful way to make code more modular and reusable.
 Using Unity and GitHub, you can easily create, distribute, and manage Unity Packages.

 ## Create Project Structure
 To create a package called `abc`, first create the following files and folders: